PlutoLang/plutolang.github.io/docs/New Features/Compiler Warnings.md

 ```

 ## Compile-time Configuration
-The state of each warning type can be changed during compile-time and exception for certain code can be made.
+The state of each warning type can be changed during compile-time and exceptions for certain code can be made.

 ### Changing Warning States